Tailored Storage Solutions

 Business Storage

 Storage units can also come in handy for businesses and have a versatile range of uses in this regard.
-For example, you can rent out a business storage unit to use as a distribution hub, to hold surplus stock, to run your mail order/eBay store, or to store old office furniture and equipment while you wait to sell it or move it to another space.
+You can rent out a business storage unit and use it as a distribution hub, a warehouse surplus stock, and a repository for old business documents.
+You may even use it as a storeroom for old office furniture and equipment while you wait to sell it or move it to another space.

 Student Storage

-Don’t have enough space in your room or going home for the summer break?
-Either way, getting a self storage saves students from the stress of dealing with a lot of campus stuff.
-Instead of having to bring all your things when travelling back home for the summer, you can rent a student storage to temporarily store your stuff.
+If you don’t have enough space in your room or are going home for the summer break, getting self storage saves you from a lot of stress.
+Rather than bringing all your things when travelling back home for the summer, you can look into student storage instead.

 Electronics